-1 Connect the USB storage device to your laptop.
-Make sure the drive is mounted before proceeding.

-- 2 Launch the D-Show standalone software. - 3 Go to the Filing page and click the Transfer tab. - 4 Make sure your USB disk is available in the list at right.

-5 Click the Console, Settings, Show Folders, Shows, Preset Folders, Built-In, or Plug-In selectors to select the type of data you want to transfer.
+- 1 Connect the USB storage device to your laptop.
+Make sure the drive is mounted before proceeding. - 2 Launch the D-Show standalone software. - 3 Go to the Filing page and click the Transfer tab. - 4 Make sure your USB disk is available in the list at right. - 5 Click the Console, Settings, Show Folders, Shows, Preset Folders, Built-In, Plug-In or Scope Set selectors to select the type of data you want to transfer.

-Transferring Show files for the standalone software
+Transferring a Scope Set for the standalone software

-6 Click the Transfer button.
-The data is transferred from the USB device to the appropriate D-Show data folders on the laptop.

-7 If you chose Console, data is automatically loaded and applied.
+- 6 Click the Transfer button.
+The data is transferred from the USB device to the appropriate D-Show data folders on the lap- - 7 If you chose Console, data is automatically loaded and applied.
 If you chose any other data type, go to the Filing page and click the Load tab, and load the newly transferred data into the Standalone software.